napari/docs/docs/developers/contributing/testing.md

 This is because visibility can take some time to change.

-For example, the following code can be used to check that a widget correctly 'disappears' after it is 'hidden'.
+For example, the following code can be used to check that a widget correctly appears after it is created.

 ```python
 from qtpy.QtWidgets import QWidget